boc-tothefuture/openhab-jruby/USAGE.md

 ### Actions

-[openHAB built-in actions](https://www.openhab.org/docs/configuration/actions.html) are available via the {OpenHAB::Core::Actions Actions} module, or they can be called directly.
+[openHAB built-in actions](https://www.openhab.org/docs/configuration/actions.html) are available as children of the {OpenHAB::Core::Actions Actions} module.
+Action classes are also imported into the top-level namespace.
 Thing actions can be called directly on the {OpenHAB::Core::Things::Thing Thing}.

 Publish an MQTT Message: